trentzz/checkers-board-tournament/README.md

 - `poetry run poe fix` - Fix the code
 - `poetry run poe test` - Runs the tests with coverage report

+You can run the following command to automatically apply `format` and `check` before each commit and push:

+- `poetry run pre-commit install` - Installs pre-commit hooks

 ### VSCode

 For VSCode users, the following extensions are recommended: